Unconventional partnerships have fuelled the success of Grant van Gameren’s restaurants

 You'd need a detailed chart to figure out the tangled web of ownership and staff histories of the various restaurants.
 For example, Mike Webster, the former head bartender at Bar Isabel, became a partner in Bar Raval.
 Owen Walker, also a former Bar Isabel mixologist, is a part-owner at El Rey.
 And Alec Colyer, a former assistant manager at Bar Isabel, partly owns Tennessee Tavern.

 At Quetzal, Kate Chomyshyn and Julio Guajardo – two young chefs from El Rey's – will be the working partners, contributing only their sweat equity.
-Other partners are helping with the menu, investment or design.

 Nate Young is a working partner at Harry's.
 "I'd been at Bar Isabel for about four years and I was wondering what else might be out there," he says.
 "Grant asked what I'd be interested in doing and I talked about opening up a diner or bar.
 There's a culture behind a diner that I'm infatuated with."